paige-marie/cs457_Project/README.md

 **YOUR_TURN:**

 Sent by the server to specify that it is a client's turn.
-Contains a boolean indicating whether it is the last move.
+Contains the last move made by the other player.
+When it is the first move of the game, it sends -1.

 **MAKE_MOVE:**